hyeong01/hyeong01.github.io/_posts/2021-09-13-nlp transformer.md

 - Offsets initial large gradient with small learning rate.
 The apex in the middle further pushes the model that could have settled for a local minimun.

 ## 7. Decoder
+When do we need to perform tasks that require additional sequence input, such as translation, we use models with decoder.

 #### a.
 Detailed Process
 ![Image](http://nlp.seas.harvard.edu/images/the-annotated-transformer_14_0.png) <br>
 [Image Source](http://nlp.seas.harvard.edu/2018/04/03/attention) <br>